uid/gitstream/README.md

 Once in the VM, start the server by running

 ```
-$ sudo su gitstream
+$ sudo su gitstream -c 'node /opt/gitstream/dist/server/main'
-$ node /opt/gitstream/dist/server/main
 ```

 You can now view GitStream by navigating your browser to [http://localhost:8080](http://localhost:8080).

-To re-build GitStream when changes are made, `npm install -g gulp` and run `gulp` from somewhere within the project directory.
+To re-build GitStream when changes are made, run `make` within the project directory.
 You will have to manually restart the server after editing anything in src/server.